wdzeng/action-of-action/README.md

 Push contents in ./dist directory to remote origin as an orphan and add tags for source branch and product branch.

+## Prerequisites

+- Use pnpm and set `packageManager` in package.json.

 ## Usage

 ```yml